Last updated 31st July, 2025

 For a basic window cleaning service, once access to the window has been established, you can expect the provider to rinse the windows - either using a mixture of water and cleaning solution applied to a large sponge or fibred cloth or with using purified water fed through an extendable pole.

-If a cleaning solution has been used, the windows will need to be wiped-down to remove residue and produce a streak-free finish.
-Purified water does not need to be removed, and will naturally dry streak-free.
+If a cleaning solution has been used, the windows will need to be wiped-down to remove residue and if done correctly, can produce a streak-free finish.
+Purified water does not need to be removed, and can be left to dry naturally.

 More comprehensive cleaning services may include washing down of sills and frames using a similar method to the one outlined above.
 Some window cleaning service providers have an additional charge for their first clean where they will check all the windows are fit-for-purpose.